wp-plugins/acuity-online-appointment-scheduling/readme.txt

 == Description ==

 Acuity Scheduling is online appointment scheduling software.
-This plugin allows users with accounts on Acuity Scheduling (http://AcuityScheduling.com) to embed scheduling directly into their site.
+This plugin allows users with paid accounts on Acuity Scheduling (http://AcuityScheduling.com) to embed scheduling directly into their site.
 Use the [scheduling] short tag on any page with the options described in the documentation to embed your scheduling site.